Advanced Motor Fuels in Sweden

 In 2017, Sweden approved a new climate policy framework with a long-term climate goal of no net greenhouse gas (GHG) emissions by 2045, at the latest.
 What this means is that emissions from activities on Swedish territory will be cut by at least 85% compared with those generated in 1990.
 To achieve net-zero emissions, Sweden must include flexible measures in its climate strategy.
 For the transport sector, Sweden has also adopted an emissions reduction goal of at least 70% by 2030 compared with 2010 (not including domestic air travel).

 In mid-2018, the Swedish government introduced what was known as a bonus-malus system, under which environmentally adapted vehicles with relatively low carbon dioxide (CO2) emissions were awarded a bonus of up to SEK 70,000 (USD 6,699) at the time of purchase.
 Under the system, vehicles with relatively high CO2 emissions (above 90 g/km as of April 1, 2021) were subject to a higher tax (malus) during the first three years.
 The system included cars, light buses, and light trucks.
 In November 2022, the newly appointed government canceled the bonus feature.
-However, from February 13, 2024, the bonus was reintroduced for light-duty vehicles with a bonus of up to SEK 50,000 (USD 4,769).
-Furthermore, a GHG reduction premium was also introduced for zero-emission heavy goods vehicles (HGVs).
+However, from February 13, 2024, the bonus was reintroduced for light-duty vehicles (LDVs) with a bonus of up to SEK 50,000 (USD 4,769).
+A GHG reduction premium was also introduced for zero-emission heavy goods vehicles (HGVs).
 For HGVs, the premium may amount to a maximum of 25% of the purchase cost.

 Advanced Motor Fuels Statistics

 Figure 1.
-Number of Advanced Motor Fuel Passenger Cars in the Swedish Fleet, 2012–2022
+Number of Advanced Motor Fuel Passenger Cars in the Swedish Fleet, 2012–2024

 Figure 2.
-Fuel Consumption (in TWh) within the Road Transport Sector, Preliminary Statistics, 2023
+Fuel Consumption (in TWh) within the Road Transport Sector, Preliminary Statistics, 2024

 When HVO was introduced in the Swedish market, it was produced from crude tall oil from Sweden, Finland, and the United States.
 As the demand for HVO grew, the number of feedstocks and countries of origin increased.
-In 2022, the raw materials were, to a large extent, animal waste (76%), with the remaining shares consisting of used cooking oil, crude tall oil, palm oil, rapeseed oil (RME), and palm fatty acid distillate.
+In 2023, the raw materials were, to a large extent, animal waste (65%), with the remaining shares consisting of used cooking oil, sewage sludge, industrial waste, and other.
 The majority of feedstocks for HVO are imported, as shown in Figure 3.
-The average GHG emissions from HVO use in Sweden during 2022 corresponded to around 7 g carbon dioxide equivalent (CO2-eq) per megajoule (MJ).
+The average GHG emissions from HVO use in Sweden during 2023 corresponded to around 7.7 g carbon dioxide equivalent (CO2e) per megajoule (MJ).
+FAME is primarily produced from rapeseed oil.
+A preferred feedstock, rapeseed oil’s cold climate properties (i.e., cloud point) are more suitable than many other vegetable oils for the Nordic climate.

 Figure 3.
-Country of Feedstock Origin for HVO Consumed in Sweden, 2021
+Country of Feedstock Origin for HVO Consumed in Sweden, 2023

 Research and Demonstration Focus